rehanzo/bootstub-updater/README.md

     Enter full efibootmgr command to be run when kernel is updated, replacing the kernel version number with `%v`.
 Surround command with quotation marks.

   * **-b, --bootnum \<NUM>**\
-    Entry number of current entry in efibootmgr.
+    Entry number of current entry in `efibootmgr`.
 Will be removed and replaced with the new one.

   * **-f, --format \<FILENAME>**\
     Example of naming convention of kernel for your current distro.
 Replace version number with `%v`.\